-I suggest anyone who is interested in anime, is involved in the ‘Animation, Comics and Games’ subculture within the East Asian context (ACG), has friends who are anime geeks, or identifies as an ‘nijigen/erciyuan’ to have a look at Anime’s Knowledge Culture: Geek, Otaku, Zhai.
+I suggest anyone who is interested in anime, is involved in the ‘Animation, Comics and Games’ subculture within the East Asian context (ACG), has friends who are anime geeks, or identifies as an ‘nijigen/erciyuan’ to have a look at Anime’s Knowledge Cultures: Geek, Otaku, Zhai.
 This book may help them understand the social-historical development of this fandom, as well as the theories and frameworks that construct the uniqueness of anime geek culture.
 This book contributes to the existing scholarship of ACG and anime by investigating deeper into how this geekdom associates with the history and development of international relationships, social structures and media trends within Greater China and East Asia.

 At the beginning of the book, Li helps the reader to define some of the key terms within, and fundamental attributes of anime geek culture.
 As someone who identifies as ‘erciyuan’ myself, I totally understand the complexity of anime geekdom within the contemporary media environment.
 The contextualised definitions of terms such as ‘virtual geography’ (p.
 3), ‘cool media’ (p.
 16) and ‘cybernetic affect’ (p.
 25) in the Introduction provide the reader with some quick ‘background knowledge’ that is needed to understand ACG geek culture.
 The rest of the book discusses topics of various areas but in general, they are centred around these key terms.
 There are many books on anime fandom, but what makes this book original is the focus on knowledge transfer across cultures but within the same mediascape, and the investigation of connections between cyberspace distinctiveness and anime geekdom.